Douglas Latchford: Antiquities trade

+Indictment for trafficking

+in 2019 Latchford was indicted for wire fraud and other crimes related to antiquities trafficking.
+He died in 2020.

 In October 2021, a large investigation by media from the UK, USA, and Australia, working with the ICIJ, explored the prevalence of artworks that Latchford had traded to public museums and galleries.
 The media consortium focused on the books published by Latchford, sale records, museum records, and corporate documents from trust structures established by Latchford for inheritance purposes to identify 27 pieces linked to Latchford in prominent collections.
 It highlighted at least a dozen works of art linked to Latchford held by the Metropolitan Museum of Art, and another fifteen relics among the Denver Art Museum, the British Museum, Cleveland Museum of Art, and the National Gallery of Australia.

+In June 2023 Latchford's estate settled a civil forfeiture action with the Department of Homeland Security for $12 million.

+In December 2023, following additional investigations, the Metropolitan Museum agreed to return another 13 Cambodian antiquities that Latchford had trafficked.

-The reporting also investigated donations and sales by collectors and dealers associated with Latchford, identifying works of art in, amongst others, the Brooklyn Museum, Asian Art Museum, National Gallery of Australia, and Art Gallery of NSW.
-Many of the museums and galleries responded to the journalists and provided statements in relation to the allegations, although none made any commitment to return works associated with Latchford.
+Donations and sales by collectors and dealers associated with Latchford were identified at the Brooklyn Museum, Asian Art Museum, National Gallery of Australia, and Art Gallery of NSW.
 The National Gallery of Australia claimed that a piece tied to Latchford was the subject of a live investigation, whilst the Los Angeles County Museum of Art refused to engage with the journalists.